-Family law professionals recognize that separation and divorce is difficult for the most secure and well-adjusted child.
+Family law professionals recognize that separation and divorce is difficult for even the most secure and well-adjusted child.
 They also note that every family is different and children's reactions vary greatly.
 Reactions are influenced by age, developmental stage, maturity level, personality, available support from friends, family and the community, and the particular dynamics of the separation or divorce.
-Younger children may react differently than older children, boys may react differently than girls, and one child may react with sadness or anger while another might be relieved.
+Younger children may react differently than older children and one child may react with sadness or anger while another might be relieved.